mjrafferty/apollo-zsh-theme/README.md

 #### vcs

 Version control information provided by vcs_info.
 This covers a wide variety of version control systems.
 If you only use git, you'll likely prefer the dedicated git module above.
+Note that this uses the vcs_info function, so you can also configure that directly following the documentation [here](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Version-Control-Information).
+The zstyles for it require a user-context, and for that you will need to use 'apollo-vcs' for the settings to impact this module.

 Element|Description
 ---|---